xtrime-ru/antizapret-vpn-docker/README.md

 3) Adguardhome resend requests for blocked domains to python script dnsmap.py.
 4) Python script:
    a) resolve real address for domain
-   b) create fake address from 10.244.0.0/15 subnet
+   b) create fake address from 14.16.0.0/14 subnet
    c) create iptables rule to forward all packets from fake ip to real ip.
 5) Fake IP is sent in DNS response to client
-6) All vpn tunnels configured with split tunneling.
-Only traffic to 10.244.0.0/15 subnet is routed through VPN.
+6) VPN tunnels configured with split tunneling.
+Only traffic to 14.16.0.0/14 subnet is routed through VPN.

 # Installation